Sustainable Development & Resource Management

 The main goal of the programme is to help children become motivators and future leaders in reducing, reusing and recycling waste in their community: at school, at home and ultimately in their workplace.
 We believe that the inclusion of waste awareness issues in schools is crucial because only then will the populations of these islands be made up of people who make sustainable waste management a daily routine.

-The replicability of the project means that we hope our other foundations in Greece will ensure that these important seminars are delivered across their regions too.
+The replicability of the project means that we hope our sister foundations across Greece will ensure that these important seminars are delivered across their regions too.